SQL Server 2012 / 2014 Courses in South Africa

 About this Course

 This course provides students with the knowledge and skills to maintain a Microsoft SQL Server 2014 database.
 The course focuses on teaching individuals how to use SQL Server 2014 product features and tools related to maintaining a database.
-2KO International delivers computer courses from beginner level to advanced, and is also a leading supplier of of online IT training courses.
+2KO Africa runs full time computer courses in 18 countries across Africa, and simultaneously delivers top-flight online IT training, and live online classes.

 At course completion

 After completing this course, students will be able to:

 Describe core database administration tasks and tools.

 Configure SQL Server databases and storage.